-304. CHURCH HISTORY

-The historic development of Christianity and events related to it.
+304. CHURCH HISTORY Three hours The historic development of Christianity and events related to it.
 Special consideration is given the development amongst the Reformed churches, especially of the Netherlands and America.
 Open to Juniors and Seniors.
+Not given in 1934-1935.